 With its integrative approach that strengthens the body while focusing the mind, tai chi addresses a range of physical and mental health issues—including bone strength, joint stability, cardiovascular health, immunity, and emotional well-being.
 Tai chi is especially useful for improving balance and preventing falls — a major concern for older adults.

-Contact your community centre or library for information about balance classes near you.
+Contact your community centre or library for information about other tai chi and balance classes near you.

 Osteofit is BC Women’s Hospital certified exercise, education and falls prevention program for men and women with osteoporosis, low bone density or who are at risk of fractures and falls because of balance issues.
 Osteofit aims to provide safe and gentle exercises for individuals with minimal previous exercise experience.